maxim-zhao/psrp/README.md

 - Catalan
 - Latin

-The japanese game manual has also been translated:
+The Japanese game manual has also been translated:
 - [English](https://github.com/maxim-zhao/psrp/blob/master/Box%20and%20manual/Manual.pdf)

 More languages are welcome!
 See translating.md and/or contact me if you would like to get involved to add your language.